 Contesting a Will in NSW

-There are many reason why people challenge a Will in NSW.
+There are many reasons why people decide they are challenging a Will or disputing a Will in New South Wales.
 Among the most common are:

 – The Will is not signed or witnessed properly;